raspiblitz/raspiblitz/README.md

 Setting Up the Raspi is the only option at this point, so we go with OK.

 *Background: This menu is displayed by the script `00mainMenu.sh` and started automatically on every login of the admin user by admins `.bashrc`.
-If you want to get to the normal terminal promt after login, just use CTRL-c.
+If you want to get to the normal terminal prompt after login, just use CTRL-c.
 If you press OK in the dialog the script `10setupBlitz.sh` gets started*

 First thing to setup is giving your RaspiBlitz an name: